GCRA101/Steel-Reuse-Tool/README.md

 ### Scheme Tool
 - Splashscreen → AboutBox → Inputs Form → Folder Selection → Progress Bar → Revit Sheet + JSON + Excel/PDF

+## 🧪 How to Use
+1. Launch Revit and open a model.
+2. Navigate to the **BH Plugins** tab.
+3. Run the Inspector Tool to analyze existing steelwork.
+4. Run the Scheme Tool to assess reuse potential.

 ## 📦 Outputs

 ### Inspector Tool